juicedata/juicefs/docs/en/fault_diagnosis_and_analysis.md

 ## Error Log

-When JuiceFS run in background (through [`-d` option](command_reference.md#juicefs-mount) when mount volume), logs will output to syslog.
+When JuiceFS run in background (through [`-d` option](command_reference.md#juicefs-mount) when mount volume), logs will output to syslog and /var/log/juicefs.log (v0.15+).
 Depending on your operating system, you can get the logs through different commands:

 ```bash
 # macOS